 Fortunately, all of these nonlinear devices have a transfer function that is approximated fairly well by a single type of mathematical function: a power function.
-This power function has the general equation output = input ^ gamma where ^ denotes exponentiation, and "gamma" (often printed using the Greek letter gamma, thus the name) is simply the exponent of the power function.
+This power function has the general equation

+'''

+output = input^{exponent}

+'''

+The exponent is often called "gamma" and denoted by the Greek letter gamma.

-By convention, "input" and "output" are both scaled to the range 0..1, with 0 representing black and 1 representing maximum white (or red, etc).
-Normalized in this way, the power function is completely described by a single number, the exponent "gamma".
+By convention, input and output are both scaled to the range 0 to 1, with 0 representing black and 1 representing maximum white (or red, etc).
+Normalized in this way, the power function is completely described by the exponent.

-So, given a particular device, we can measure its output as a function of its input, fit a power function to this measured transfer function, extract the exponent, and call it gamma.
-We often say "this device has a gamma of 2.5" as a shorthand for "this device has a power-law response with an exponent of 2.5".
-We can also talk about the gamma of a mathematical transform, or of a lookup table in a frame buffer, so long as the input and output of the thing are related by the power-law expression above.
+So, given a particular device, we can measure its output as a function of its input, fit a power function to this measured transfer function, and extract the exponent.
+People often say "this device has a gamma of 2.2" as a shorthand for "this device has a power-law response with an exponent of 2.2".
+People also talk about the gamma of a mathematical transform, or of a lookup table in a frame buffer, if its input and output are related by the power-law expression above.